Building C++ SDL iOS App on Linux

 include $(BUILD_SHARED_LIBRARY)

-CMake any experienced user realizes this configuration with the first string formats are very similar in Android.mk no GLOB_RECURSIVE, so we have to recursively search for source files with walk functions.
+Any experienced CMake user will understand this config from the first lines, the formats are very similar, Android.mk lacks GLOB_RECURSIVE, so you have to recursively search for source files using the walk function.

-Change Application.mk, Android.mk with-but to build C++ instead of C code:
+Change Application.mk, Android.mk so-but for building C++ and not C code:

 APP_ABI := armeabi-v7a arm64-v8a x86 x86_64